PD-OD is created & curated by James Nottingham

 The Learning Challenge

 The most in-depth guide about the world-renowned Learning Pit model.
-(2017) Also in Danish, Dutch, Swedish.
+(2017) Also in Chinese, Danish, Dutch, Swedish.

 The Learning Pit